Kingxukai/linux/Documentation/core-api/genericirq.rst

 ---------------------------------

-The chip-level hardware descriptor structure :c:type:`irq_chip` contains all the direct chip relevant functions, which can be utilized by the irq flow implementations.
+The chip-level hardware descriptor structure :c:type:`irq_chip` contains all the direct chip relevant functions, which can be utilized by the woke irq flow implementations.

 -  ``irq_ack``